 Even if you have fever, cough, shortness of breath, or myalgia, or if you have had close and/or prolonged contact with an individual who has tested positive for COVID-19, you may still be treated via telemedicine.
 Please call the office Doylestown Office Phone Number (215) 938-7860 with any questions.

-Pennsylvania Dental Implant & Oral Surgery Associates also now offers consultation via Telemedicine.
+Pennsylvania Dental Implant & Oral Surgery Associates now offers consultations via Telemedicine.

 Infection Control Practices at our Offices

-Once it has been determined that you are asymptomatic and not suspected or confirmed to have COVID-19 and you require treatment in the office, rest assured that universal precautions will be used.
+Once it has been determined that you are not suspected or confirmed to have COVID-19 and you require treatment in the office, rest assured that we will provide proper PPE in accordance with CDC and ADA guidelines.
 The spread of COVID-19 is like the spread of influenza.
 Therefore, regular personal protective equipment, including surgical masks and not specifically N95, is important and will help stop the spread.
 All surfaces will be disinfected following manufacturer’s instructions for use.

 How to Prepare For an In-Office Appointment